-This 8 day tour is the perfect overview of the rugged wilderness that is Northern Namibia.
-Enjoy sightings of wildlife in both the Okonjima Nature Reserve and Etosha National Park.
-Okonjima is a smaller private reserve and well known for as the home to the Africat Foundation, an organisation that focused it’s work on Africa’s predators and the human and wildlife conflict, while Etosha is one of Southern Africa’s premier national parks and stretches and impressive 22,000 sq kms boasting 4 of the big 5 as well as megaherbivores from black and white rhino to giraffe.
-From here, we immerse ourselves into the rich culture of the Himba tribe, one of the most iconic cultural groups in Namibia that still choose to shun many of the 1st worlds modern technology and instead prefer to live a simpler life as semi-nomadic pastoralists.
+This 8-day tour is the perfect overview of the rugged wilderness that is Northern Namibia.
+Enjoy sightings of wildlife in both the Mount Etjo Game Reserve and Etosha National Park.
+Etosha is one of Southern Africa’s premier national parks and stretches an impressive 22,000 sq km boasting 4 of the big 5 as well as megaherbivores from black and white rhinos to giraffes.
+From here, we immerse ourselves into the rich culture of the Himba tribe, one of the most iconic cultural groups in Namibia that still choose to shun much of the 1st world’s modern technology and instead prefer to live a simpler life as semi-nomadic pastoralists.
 We have the chance to learn about their traditional customs, and the chance to share with them some of ours.
 We then explore Namibia’s Skeleton Coast, a harsh vast coastline that stretches from Angola to South Africa and bares the remains of ships and wildlife alike.
 We visit the seals at Cape Cross before spending our last 2 nights in Swakopmund, Namibia’s adventure capital.
-The following day we have say goodbye to our guide and have a full day to enjoy optional activities such as sandboarding, quadbiking or sky diving before departing Swakopmund the following morning on a shuttle back to Windhoek.
+The following day we have to say goodbye to our guide and have a full day to enjoy optional activities such as sandboarding, quadbiking or sky diving before departing Swakopmund the following morning on a shuttle back to Windhoek.

-Day 1: Saturday Windhoek – Okonjima Nature Reserve – 220 km
+Day 1: Saturday Windhoek – Mount Etjo Game Reserve – 230 km

-You will be collected from your accommodation within the Windhoek city limits at 07:15 and transferred to Chameleon Safaris Head Office for a short pre-departure meeting.
+You will be collected from your accommodation within the Windhoek city limits at 07:15 and transferred to Chameleon Headquaters for a short pre-departure meeting.

-Day 2: Sunday – Okonjima – Okaukuejo – Etosha National Park – 220 km
+Day 2: Sunday – Mount Etjo Game Reserve – Okaukuejo – Etosha National Park – 220 km

 Departing after breakfast we head back to the main road to continue our journey north, en-route to Etosha National Park.
 We make a short stop for essential supplies in the small town of Otjwarongo before continuing on to Etosha’s main camp at Okaukuejo.